| |

 #22 All Talk, No Action.

-- Fredric Gunve What is the difference between saying and doing, and what does that have to do with choosing a theme?
+- Fredric Gunve What is the difference between practicing and preaching, and what does it have to do with themes?

 Read the text: